c1au6i0/RDen/content/post/2019-10-05-breaking_bad.markdown

 # Conclusions

-* The word "bitch" (and "bitches") was pronounced a total of **108 times**, and was not the most common swear word in the show.
+* The word "bitch" (and "bitches") was pronounced a total of **108 times**, and it was not the most common swear word in the show.
 * The number of uses peaked in Season 2 with a total of 28 occurrences.
-* The episode 6 of Season 2 was the one in which the word whose used the most, for a total of 7 time.
+* The episode 6 of Season 2 was the one in which the word whose used the most (7 times).

 # CODE